Gel electrophoresis of proteins: Clear native PAGE

 CN-PAGE (commonly referred to as Native PAGE) separates acidic water-soluble and membrane proteins in a polyacrylamide gradient gel.
 It uses no charged dye so the electrophoretic mobility of proteins in CN-PAGE (in contrast to the charge shift technique BN-PAGE) is related to the intrinsic charge of the proteins.
 The migration distance depends on the protein charge, its size and the pore size of the gel.
 In many cases this method has lower resolution than BN-PAGE, but CN-PAGE offers advantages whenever Coomassie dye would interfere with further analytical techniques, for example it has been described as a very efficient microscale separation technique for FRET analyses.
 Additionally, as CN-PAGE does not require the harsh conditions of BN-PAGE, it can retain the supramolecular assemblies of membrane protein complexes that would be dissociated in BN-PAGE.
+However, the use of detergents during matrix extraction can cause native membrane proteins to dissociate, and gradient gels can contribute to the denaturation of the separated soluble proteins.

 Preparative native PAGE

-The folded protein complexes of interest separate cleanly and predictably without the risk of denaturation due to the specific properties of the polyacrylamide gel, electrophoresis buffer solution, electrophoretic equipment and standard parameters used.
-The separated proteins are continuously eluted into a physiological eluent and transported to a fraction collector.
-In four to five PAGE fractions each the different metal ion cofactors can be identified and absolutely quantified by high-resolution ICP-MS. The associated structures of the isolated metalloproteins in these fractions can be specifically determined by solution NMR spectroscopy.
+The folded protein complexes of interest separate cleanly and predictably without the risk of denaturation due to the specific properties of the polyacrylamide gel, electrophoresis buffer solution, electrophoretic equipment and other standard parameters used.
+The separated (metal) proteins are continuously eluted into a physiological eluent and transported to a fraction collector.
+In four to five PAGE fractions each the different metal ion cofactors can be identified and absolutely quantified by high-resolution ICP-MS. The associated functional 3D structures of the isolated metalloproteins in aliqots of these fractions can be specifically determined by solution NMR spectroscopy.